guidoism/escape/inspiration/jonesforth.md

 And with that we can now talk about the interpreter.

-In FORTH the interpreter function is often called `DOCOL` (I think it means "`DO COLON`" because all FORTH definitions start with a colon, as in `: DOUBLE DUP + ;`
+In Forth the interpreter function is often called `DOCOL` (I think it means "`DO COLON`" because all Forth definitions start with a colon, as in `: DOUBLE DUP + ;`

 The "interpreter" (it's not really "interpreting") just needs to push the old `%esi` on the stack and set %esi to the first word in the definition.
 Remember that we jumped to the